kellyegorman/phi-mu-site/README.md

 # Phi Mu @ CWRU Site -- HTML & CSS

-As a project to practice web development, I created a website for my sorority at Case Western.
+As a project to practice web development, I created a static website for my sorority at Case Western.
 As of now, I am waiting for the ability to edit our domain, which is currently empty.

 In order to view the site, run the following code and view the site at localhost:8080 on any browser:
 ```